sightsdev/sights/docs/extending.md

                 "type": "string",
                 "title": "Type",
                 "enum": [
-                    "bme280"
+                    "multirandom"
                 ],
-                "default": "bme280",
+                "default": "multirandom",
                 "format": "radio"
             },
             "name": {
                 "type": "string",
                 "title": "Name",
-                "description": "The pretty name for the BME280 sensor.", "default": "New Sensor"
+                "description": "The pretty name for the MultiRandom sensor.", "default": "New Sensor"
             },
             "period": {
                 "type": "number",
                 "title": "Update Period",
-                "description": "How often, in seconds, the BME280 sensor is polled.", "default": 3
+                "description": "How often, in seconds, the MultiRandom sensor is polled.", "default": 3
             },
             "display_on": {
+                "type": "object",
+                "title": "Display On",
+                "description": "The MultiRandom sensor is a multi-sensor.
+Choose how each value is displayed individually.", "options": {
+                    "collapsed": false
+                },
+                "properties": {
+                    "temperature": {
                         "type": "array",
-                "title": "Display On",
+                        "title": "Temperature",
-                "description": "A list of graph UIDs to display this sensor's data on.", "items": {
+                        "description": "A list of graph UIDs to display this sensor's temperature data on.", "items": {
                             "type": "string",
                             "title": "Graph UID"
                         }
+                    },
+                    "pressure": {
+                        "type": "array",
+                        "title": "Pressure",
+                        "description": "A list of graph UIDs to display this sensor's pressure data on.", "items": {
+                            "type": "string",
+                            "title": "Graph UID"
                         }
+                    },
+                    "Humidity": {
+                        "type": "array",
+                        "title": "C",
+                        "description": "A list of graph UIDs to display this sensor's humidity data on.", "items": {
+                            "type": "string",
+                            "title": "Graph UID"
                         }
                     }
+                }
+            }
+        }
+    }
     ```

 4. (Optional) Create a sensor graph.

     A sensor graph is a javascript class that determines how sensor data is displayed on the interface.
 In many cases, you may be able to use an existing graph to display the data from your new sensor.

-    Our BME280 sensor wrapper returns three readings per `get_data()` request, making it incompatible with any existing sensor graphs.
-A fix that allows this is planned.

     A new sensor graph class can extend the existing "abstract" class Graph (`SIGHTSInterface/js/graphs/graph.js`) for an easy framework to build your graph class around.